HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Kourosh M. Rasmussen, Claus A. Madsen, and Rolf Poulsen.
+Can Households Benefit from Stochastic Programming Models?
+An Empirical Study of Mortgage Refinancing in Denmark.
+To appear in _Computational Management Science_.
+2013.

+* Kourosh M. Rasmussen, Rolf Poulsen, and Søren Kyhl.
+Risikospredning med tolagsbelåning.
+In _Finans/Invest, Issue 312_.
+December 2012.

 * Cosmin E. Oancea, Christian Andreetta, Jost Berthold, Alain Frisch, and Fritz Henglein.
 Financial software on GPUs: between Haskell and Fortran.
 In _Proceedings of the 1st ACM SIGPLAN workshop